internetfriendsforever/workshops.today/tutorials/ppp.md

 ## Loops

 When programming, it is very useful to be able to tell the computer to do something many times.
-Instead of writing it many times over, we can use a `for` loop:
+Instead of writing it over and over, we can use a `for` loop:

 ```javascript
 for (var column = 0; column < 8; column += 1) {